Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Dating back to the 1070s as an imposing river fortress, this iconic historic site has served many purposes throughout its existence as a fortress, prison, royal mint and even a zoo and, today, a tourist attraction.

-If you're not interested in going inside, at least walk around its perimeter, from where you can get excellent views and a sense of the scale of the tower.
-Entrance to the Tower of London is included in the London Pass.
-If you do not have this tourist card, I recommend you to know the prices of access to the tower.
+If you're not interested in entering, at least walk its perimeter, from where you can get excellent views and a sense of the scale of the tower.

 Book tickets for the Tower of London